46319943/BD09Convertor/README.md

 pip install bd09convertor
 ```

-Or specify the `index-url` if your mirror hasn't cache the package.
+Or specify the `index-url` if your mirror hasn't cached the package.
 ```
 pip install bd09convertor -i https://pypi.org/simple
 ```